Wildlife Rehabilitation

 If you cannot reach a wildlife rehabilitator right away

 Keep trying.
 Wildlife rehabilitators are very busy, especially during the spring and summer.
 If you get an answering machine, leave a message and make it easy for them to reach you.
 Call around to others in the area.
 Be willing to arrange transportation for the animal once a rehabilitator is found.
-Remember that there is no government funding for wildlife rehabilitation in Ontario, and all rehabilitators are funded entirely by private donations.
+Remember that there is no government funding for wildlife rehabilitation in Ontario, and all rehabilitators are funded almost entirely by donations.